rhysstever/Eona/Campaigns/Whispers In Opira/Session Notes/Session 2 - Heated Discussion.md

 - Myrdin and Jason help R and Thestros out of the room
 - When Jason is not looking, R leaves the hallway
     - He goes to his room, gets his things, and then sneaks out of castle
+	    - Finds a [[Clues#Three-Digit Number Series | Three-Digit Number Series]] clue in his things
+	- R had written a letter to his mother about what happened and included Valor's ring and his own in the letter
+	- R gets decently drunk at a nearby bar, then hides out in the empty [[Stone's Stones]]
 - Myrdin and Jason help Thestros into his room, talk about what to do next
-- After Thestros goes to sleep, Jason sneaks out of the castle thr his room and meets R at [[Stone's Stones]]
+- After Thestros goes to sleep, Jason sneaks out of the castle thr his room and finds R at [[Stone's Stones]]
-- Jason convinces R to come back to the castle
+	- Jason eventually convinces R to come back to the castle
 	- R goes to bed and Jason rejoins Myrdin in Thestros's room

 #Session_Notes